 - Register your domain for 2+ Years: Google wants to see that you’re in this for the long haul.
 Although the influence of domain registration in SEO has been debated to death, it’s something that can’t possibly hurt you and might help you…so go for it.
 I personally register my domains for 5+ years.

 - Make it public: No real company has private whois (check if you don’t believe me).
 Make sure that the address is real or this can backfire.

-- Put whois info on your contact us page: To really show Google I’m all about transparency and openness, I always put my whois address and phone on my contact page.
+- Put whois info on your contact us page: To really show Google I’m all about transparency and openness, I usually put my whois address and phone on my contact or privacy notice page.
 This is a another brand signal.
 Posting your address tells Google that you have an “office” somewhere (even if your office is your mom’s basement).

 Individually, these may seem like tiny things, but look at it this way:

 Site #1: Private whois and no contact page that’s expiring in 3-months.

 Site #2: Real address and phone number that matches their site’s official contact info…AND has 5 more years before the domain expires?

 And here’s the big one.
 Like everything in the Google universe, trust revolves around links.

 And they do it based on an SEO version of Six Degrees of Kevin Bacon.

 The trust you get from other sites is often referred to as TrustRank.